With the best cheap electric mountain bikes starting at around £3k, you don't need to spend the earth to discover the joy of assisted trail riding.

 Reasons to avoid:

-With progressive sizing and geometry, the E-Sommet VRX closely mirrors the shape and fit of the best analogue enduro bikes.
-And with the addition of a 504Wh battery you won’t need to worry if the chairlift or shuttle isn’t running.
-With the extra weight comes extra stability, so you may want to consider downsizing to gain a more dynamic ride.
-Consider also the terrain that’s typical for you – the Vitus feels more at home on big-mountain terrain than mellow singletrack.
+With progressive sizing and geometry, the E-Sommet VRX closely mirrors the shape and fit of the best enduro bikes.
+And with the addition of a 504Wh battery inside the down tube, you won’t need to worry if the chairlift or shuttle isn’t running.
+With the additional weight comes extra stability, so you may want to consider down-sizing the frame to gain a more dynamic ride.
+The E-Sommet also feels in its element on rowdiy, big-mountain terrain than mellow singletrack, so this won’t be the bike for you if you’re not seeking a gravity-fuelled adrenaline high.
+The smaller battery also limits the fun without having to find somewhere to recharge.

 Read our full review of the Vitus E-Sommet VRX